 Jim Weber: Growing up in Minnesota, my first love was hockey.
 I went all in, playing competitively into college, and had NHL dreams.
 But when the reality of my natural talent set in around age 20, I needed to find a new activity that allowed me to exert myself, get my heart rate up, and fill my innate desire to move.
 It was 1980, and at the time, the “jogging boom” was underway, so, I gave it a go.
 In 1982, I pinned a bib to my chest and completed the inaugural Twin Cities Marathon in 3:31.
 Though I hit the proverbial wall at 32K, the experience stoked my young love affair with running.

 I needed to run like I needed air and water.
-I fit in a run whenever my work and family schedule allowed — morning, noon, or even late at night once the children were in bed.
-Sometimes after dinner when the boys were young, we would grab the dog and head out on what we called bike-runs — the boys pedalling alongside the dog and me as we ran through our neighbourhood streets.
+I fit in a run whenever my work and family schedule allowed — morning, noon, or even late at night once the kids were in bed.
+Sometimes after dinner when the boys were young, we would grab the dog and head out on what we called bike-runs — the boys pedaling alongside the dog and me as we ran through our neighborhood streets.
 When alone, running has always been good mental processing time.
-Kilometre after kilometre, I processed my biggest questions or challenges at work and in life.
+Kilometer after kilometer, I processed my biggest questions or challenges at work and in life.
 On many of my birthdays, I put together a music mix — often anchored with deep tracks from Bob Dylan — and treated myself to a 10K Zen run.
 Running for me is a gift.

-Jim Weber: If we were to be successful at building performance gear that people trusted kilometre after kilometre, we needed to create more hands-on learning across the product team.
-We decided to invest aggressively in research and development of the mechanics of human motion, running and injury.
-We then committed to build our product on the foundation of the latest biomechanical research, technology and analytics.
-As we grew our onsite lab, we partnered with two world-class university research programmes and funded clinical studies.
-We brought on leading researchers to study every runner’s “run signature”, which is an individual’s unique running form defined by their body’s own habitual motion path.
+Jim Weber: If we were to be successful at building performance gear that people trusted kilometer after kilometer, we needed to create more hands-on learning across the product team.
+We decided to invest aggressively in research and development of the mechanics of human motion, running, and injury.
+We then committed to build our product on the foundation of the latest biomechanical research, technology, and analytics.
+As we grew our onsite lab, we partnered with two world-class university research programs and funded clinical studies.
+We brought on leading researchers to study every runner’s “run signature,” which is an individual’s unique running form defined by their body’s own habitual motion path.
 This research gave us the confidence to pivot away from the conventional industry belief that shoes should “fix” the way a runner runs.
 Our job is to make your running shoe, not someone else’s.
 We make the shoe that helps keep you on your path.

-Brooks: What is your favourite product that Brooks has created in the last twenty years?
+Brooks: What is your favorite product that Brooks has created in the last twenty years?

 As for what’s in my personal gym bag today, I’ll sport anything our product teams ask me to test!
 But when given the choice, I always grab the Glycerin GTS.
 It has an incredibly cushioned ride with just the amount of support I need for the way I run.